 - EIFL collaborated with KnowledgeArc, a UK-based company, to provide a DSpace platform to host the two repositories until technology infrastructure and support at the two universities is ready.

 - Created institutional OA repositories at University of Mandalay and University of Yangon, opening up their research to the world.
 The repositories include peer-reviewed journal articles, research papers, and papers from selected international conferences.

 - The University of Mandalay adopted an institutional OA policy stating that all journal articles published from January 2007, and final copies of PhD students’ theses, are to be deposited in the repository.

 - Raised awareness on OA at seven universities: University of Mandalay, University of Yangon, Yadanabon University, Yangon University of Economics, Dagon University, West Yangon University and East Yangon University.

-The University of Mandalay and University of Yangon institutional repositories will be launched on 25 April 2017.
+The University of Mandalay and University of Yangon institutional repositories will be launched in May 2017.

 The EIFL eLibrary Myanmar project will continue to provide training and support to University of Mandalay and University of Yangon until their technology and skills have improved sufficiently for the repositories to be transferred to servers at the two universities.

 The eLibrary Myanmar project is now ready to work with other institutions in Myanmar that produce research and would like to set up OA repositories.